A letter from Natasha Knox

 This is the reason that I do, what I do.
 This is the reason that Pax Planning exists.

 Education is very important to me.
 It’s something that I do with my clients, and it’s something that I relentlessly pursue for myself.
 My current skill set includes the following: I hold the CFP® designation, and I have a graduate certificate in Financial Therapy from Kansas State university.
 In addition, I serve on the board of directors of the Financial Therapy Association.
 I also obtained the cashflow specialist certification, and I have specialized training in sudden wealth and financial transitions.
-I’m a member of the Canadian Institute of Financial Planners, and an associate member of the Society of Trust and Estate Practitioners.
+I’m a member of the Canadian Institute of Financial Planners, and an affiliate member of the Society of Trust and Estate Practitioners.

 Ready to make a plan?